Phone consultations are an easy way to talk with a nurse:

 Having a phone consultation does depend on a few things, so sometimes we might need to see you in the clinic instead.

-When you call to make your appointment, you can ask us if a phone consultation is right for you, or the call taker might suggest it.
+When you call to make your appointment, ask us if a phone consultation is right for you, or the call taker might suggest it.

 HOW DOES A PHONE CONSULTATION WORK?